DylanovE/Examen-GLU/README.md

 # Enkeltje Zelfstandig Website

-This is a website build for Enkeltje zelfstandig for cooking courses, this website is mainly based on front-end as i personally would use a external app for managing the data due to security reasons.
+This is a website build for Enkeltje zelfstandig for cooking courses, this website is mainly based on front-end as i personally would use a external CMS for managing the data due to security reasons.
+Because of this there is no login button visible, but you can go to /login and login to the basic cms with login: admin admin.

 ## Recommended IDE Setup